 Please ask the locals about rip tides and dangerous places.
 Locals are the best source of information.
-And if, the waves are rough, simply stay at the pool of your hotel.
-Read about rip currents and how do they look.
+And if the waves are rough, simply stay at the pool of your hotel.
+Read about rip currents and how they look.

 Take only red cabs.

 Do not use any unofficial taxis.
 They are everywhere.
 As much as official ones.
 And maybe they are driven by an honest person who’s just trying to earn some honest dollars.
 But they may not.
 And you simply cannot tell the difference.

 Go for official vendors.
 Ask us!
 That is what we are here for!
 At Camino Travel, you have a bunch of people in operations waiting for you to ask about which tours, what to bring, what’s better, and what’s safer.
 Let us support you!
 It will always be safer and probably of higher quality.

 However, there is a big piece of advice regarding any activity you do: Never mind if it looks cloudy, uses sunscreen.
 Never mind if you didn’t see one, or you never get bitten: Use bug repellent.

 And always, always read the “What to bring” in the tour description.